Henson graph

 In graph theory, the Henson graph G_{i} is an undirected infinite graph, the unique countable homogeneous graph that does not contain an i-vertex clique but that does contain all K_{i}-free finite graphs as induced subgraphs.
 For instance, G_{3} is a triangle-free graph that contains all finite triangle-free graphs.

 These graphs are named after C. Ward Henson, who published a construction for them (for all i ≥ 3) in 1971.
 The first of these graphs, G_{3}, is also called the homogeneous triangle-free graph or the universal triangle-free graph.

 Construction

 To construct these graphs, Henson orders the vertices of the Rado graph into a sequence with the property that, for every finite set S of vertices, there are infinitely many vertices having S as their set of earlier neighbors.
-(The existence of such a sequence uniquely defines the Rado graph.)
+(Only the Rado graph has such a sequence.)
 He then defines G_{i} to be the induced subgraph of the Rado graph formed by removing the final vertex (in the sequence ordering) of every i-clique of the Rado graph.

 With this construction, each graph G_{i} is an induced subgraph of G_{i + 1}, and the union of this chain of induced subgraphs is the Rado graph itself.
 Because each graph G_{i} omits at least one vertex from each i-clique of the Rado graph, there can be no i-clique in G_{i}.